Join the Forest Resource Management Mailing List

 On November 15, 2019 the California Natural Resources Agency and the Strategic Growth Council convened a forest science coordination meeting to support improved understanding of major statewide forest science research underway.
 The day-long meeting included state and federal scientists as well as research partners, and it focused on four recently funded, major statewide forest science research projects that have commenced work in the past year, to better connect the researchers to one another and with government scientists.

 CNRA, the Governor’s Office, Cal EPA, and CAL FIRE co-convene the Governor’s Forest Management Task Force which brings together the public, timber industry, NGO’s, and interagency state and federal decision makers, local government, policy experts, scientists, and the interested public to address questions pertaining to the multifaceted issues of forest management, fire, and community protection.

 The following select documents provide background and the basis for forest management initiatives CNRA is currently leading with its partners in California.

-Jessica Morse is the Deputy Secretary for Forest Resources Management at the California Natural Resources Agency.
+Jessica Morse is the Deputy Secretary for Forest and Wildland Resilience at the California Natural Resources Agency.
 She is working to increase the pace and scale of forest restoration and vegetation treatment to make Californians wildfire resilient.
 Prior to joining Governor Newsom’s administration, Jessica spent nearly ten years in National Security working for the Defense Department, State Department and the US Agency for International Development.
 Her assignments included a year and a half in Baghdad, Iraq, as well as tours in India, Myanmar, and US Pacific Command.